Presidency of Lyndon B. Johnson: Education

 Johnson, whose own ticket out of poverty was a public education in Texas, fervently believed that education was a cure for ignorance and poverty.
 Education funding in the 1960s was especially tight due to the demographic challenges posed by the large Baby Boomer generation, but Congress had repeatedly rejected increased federal financing for public schools.
 Buoyed by his landslide victory in the 1964 election, in early 1965 Johnson proposed the Elementary and Secondary Education Act (ESEA), which would double federal spending on education from $4 billion to $8 billion.
 The bill quickly passed both houses of Congress by wide margins.
 ESEA increased funding to all school districts, but directed more money going to districts that had large proportions of students from poor families.
 The bill offered funding to parochial schools indirectly, but prevented school districts that practiced segregation from receiving federal funding.
 The federal share of education spending rose from 3 percent in 1958 to 10 percent in 1965, and continued to grow after 1965.
 The act also contributed to a major increase in the pace of desegregation, as the share of Southern African-American students attending integrated schools rose from two percent in 1964 to 32 percent in 1968.

-Johnson's second major education program was the Higher Education Act of 1965, which focused on funding for lower income students, including grants, work-study money, and government loans.
+Johnson's second major education program was the Higher Education Act of 1965, intended "to strengthen the educational resources of our colleges and universities and to provide financial assistance for students in postsecondary and higher education."
+The legislation increased federal money given to universities, created scholarships, gave low-interest loans to students, and established a Teacher Corps.
 College graduation rates boomed after the passage of the act, with the percentage of college graduates tripling from 1964 to 2013.
-Johnson also signed a third important education bill in 1965, establishing the Head Start program to provide grants for preschools.
+Johnson also signed a third important education bill in 1965, establishing Head Start, an early education program designed to help prepare children from disadvantaged families for success in public schools.
+Having learned that some of the difficulties encountered by disadvantaged children stemmed from the lack of opportunities for normal cognitive development during their early life, the program provided medical, dental, social service, nutritional, and psychological care for disadvantaged preschool children.
+Since 1965, the Head Start program has served more than 31 million children from birth to age 5.

+In order to cater to the growing number of Spanish-speaking children from Mexico, California and Texas set up public schools that were segregated.
+These schools primarily focused on teaching English, but they received less funding than schools for non-Latino white children.
+This resulted in a shortage of resources and underqualified teachers in these schools.
+The Bilingual Education Act of 1968 provided federal grants to school districts for the purpose of establishing educational programs for children with limited English-speaking ability until it expired in 2002.